JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-10-JS Portfolio Project.md

 )
 {% endhighlight %}

-So that was it at least I had a database.
+So that was it, at least I had a database.

 In my scope I saw a user that had many contacts and the contacts belonged to a user.